Mundian To Bach Ke

 Following its release as a single in November 2002, "Mundian To Bach Ke" achieved worldwide success, topping the singles charts in Italy and Wallonia and charting highly in many other countries.
 A remix of the song, released in 2003 and featuring American rapper Jay-Z, also charted highly in North America and Australia.
 The song sold an estimated 10 million copies worldwide, making it one of the best-selling singles of all time.

 Lyrics and music

-In addition to features of bhangra music, "Mundian To Bach Ke" also uses the bass line and part of the beat from "Fire It Up" (1997) by Busta Rhymes, which in turn is based around a sample from the television theme song for Knight Rider, written by Glen A. Larson and Stu Phillips, as an underlying element and lyrics originally written by Channi Singh.
+In addition to features of bhangra music, "Mundian To Bach Ke" also uses the bass line and part of the beat from "Fire It Up" (1997) by Busta Rhymes, which in turn is based around a sample from the television theme song for Knight Rider, written by Glen A. Larson and Stu Phillips, as an underlying element and lyrics originally written by Channi Khannewal.
 The lyrics of the song are in Punjabi.
-The video of this song was shot in the streets of Kuala Lumpur, Malaysia.
+The music video of this song was shot in the streets of Kuala Lumpur, Malaysia.